WordPress/openverse/documentation/projects/proposals/rekognition_data/20240423-implementation_plan_machine_generated_tags_api.md

 #### Prefer creator-generated tags and exclude machine-generated tags

-The easiest way to handle this approach would be to add some logic to the data refresh's [tag processing step][parse_tags_logic] which would exclude any tags that did not match the document's provider.
+The easiest way to handle this approach would be to add logic to the data refresh's [tag processing step][parse_tags_logic] which would exclude any tags that did not match the document's provider.
 However, this would also mean that the machine-generated tags would not be able to contribute to a document's